 If you do not meet the eligibility requirements for training assistance through this program, most colleges provide scholarship and financial aid options.
 Contact your local community college for information on options such as Federal Student Aid.

-To apply for Federal Student Aid including PELL Grants, complete the Free Application for Federal Student Aid (FAFSA).
+To apply for Federal Student Aid including PELL Grants, complete the Free Application for Federal Student Aid (FAFSA)or go to FAFSA Assistance for more resources.

 More scholarship resources can be found at: